Many people with asthma are interested in trying treatments and therapies that may help their asthma rather than just relying on prescribed medicines.

 There has been little research published in medical journals about the Buteyko technique.
 This makes detailed comment difficult.

-- The BBT may help people with asthma to feel more in control of their breathing and may be worth trying for those who are willing to give it a try and commit the time required to learn the technique.
+- The BBT may help people with asthma to feel more in control of their breathing and may be worth trying for those who are willing to commit the time required to learn the technique.

 - More research is needed to identify if certain people with asthma benefit more than others.